yhsol/Functioanl-JavaScript/chapter1/chapter1.md

 and a great many applications do just fine with it.
 The same can be said for heavyweight champion of JavaScritp libraries, jQuery, which fosters many functional idioms.

+Certainly there are legitimate domains for raw speed (e.g., game programming and lowlatency systems).
+However, even in the face of such systems’ execution demands, func‐ tional techniques are not guaranteed to slow things down.
+You would not want to use a function like nth in the heart of a tight rendering loop, but functional structuring in the aggregate can still yield benefits.
+The first rule of my personal programming style has always been the following: Write beautiful code.
+I’ve achieved this goal to varying degrees of success throughout my career, but it’s always something that I strive for.
+Writing beautiful code allows me to optimize another aspect of computer time: the time that I spend sitting at a desk typing on a keyboard.
+I find a functional style of writing code to be exceptionally beautiful if done well, and I hope that you’ll agree by the time you reach the end.

+### The Case for Underscore

+Before moving on to the meat of the book, I’d like to explain why I chose Underscore as my mode of expression.
+First of all, Underscore is a very nice library that offers an API that is pragmatic and nicely functional in style.
+It would be fruitless for me to implement, from scratch, all of the functions useful for understanding functional pro‐ gramming.
+Why implement map when the idea of “mappiness” is more important?
+That’s not to say that I will not implement core functional tools in this book, but I do so with Underscore as a foundation.19
+Second, there is a greater than zero chance that running the preceding code snippets using Array#map did not work.
+The likely reason is that in whichever environment you chose to run it might not have had the map method on its array implementation.
+What I would like to avoid, at any cost, is getting bogged down in cross-browser incompati‐ bility issues.
+This noise, while extremely important, is a distraction to the larger purpose of introducing functional programming.
+The use of Underscore eliminates that noise almost completely!20
+24 | Chapter 1: Introducing Functional JavaScript
+www.it-ebooks.info 21.
+This a facet of the nature of programming in my opinion.
+22. I’m particularly enamored with the microjs website for discovering JavaScript libraries.
+Finally, JavaScript by its very nature enables programmers to reinvent the wheel quite often.
+JavaScript itself has the perfect mix of powerful low-level constructs coupled with the absence of mid- and high-level language features.
+It’s this odd condition that almost dares people to create language features from the lower-level parts.
+Language evolution will obviate the need to reinvent some of the existing wheels (e.g., module systems), but we’re unlikely to see a complete elimination of the desire or need to build language features.21 However, I believe that when available, existing high-quality libraries should be reused.22 It would be fun to re-implement Underscore’s capabilities from scratch, but it would serve neither myself (or my employer) nor you to do so.

+### Summary

+This chapter covered a few introductory topics, starting with the motivation for learning and using JavaScript.
+Among the current stable of popular programming languages, few seem more poised for growth than JavaScript.
+Likewise, the growth potential seems almost limitless.
+However, JavaScript is a flawed language that needs to call on powerful techniques, discipline, or a mixture of both to be used effectively.
+One technique for building JavaScript applications is called “functional programming,” which in a nutshell, consists of the following techniques:
+• Identifying an abstraction and building a function for it
+• Using existing functions to build more complex abstractions
+• Passing existing functions to other functions to build even more complex abstractions
+However, functions are not enough.
+In fact, functional programming very often works best when implemented in concert with powerful data abstractions.
+There is a beautiful symmetry between functional